 Interested in performing at our festival?

-If you’re interested in performing at the 2018 event, we begin accepting performer inquiries on Nov.
-1, 2017.
-Please send your electronic portfolio to our entertainment booker at email@example.com.
+If you’re interested in performing at our 2020 event, we begin accepting performer inquiries on Nov.
+1, 2019.
+Please send your electronic portfolio to our Entertainment Booker via email.

 Due to the number of music inquiries submitted, we cannot necessarily respond to each one individually.
 Any physical materials (such as CDs) submitted for consideration will not be returned.